phase2/grunt-drupal-tasks/README.md

 automation of a number of PHP & Drupal tasks.
 Here are a few examples of what it
 provides:

+* Composer workflow
-* Drush make-based build workflow
+  * Drush make-based build workflow (for Drupal 7.x)
 * CI portability (used with Jenkins so far)
 * Opt-in for a number of great enhancements:
   * Composer dependency management for PHP